irods/irods_api_plugin_genquery2/README.md

 ### How do I embed single quotes within a string literal?

 To embed a single quote character within a string literal, write two adjacent single quotes.

-For example, `'What''s the current time?'`.
+For example, `'John''s file.txt'`.

+### How do I embed a hexadecimal byte within a string literal?

+To embed a hexadecimal byte within a string literal, use `\xNN`, where **NN** is the hexadecimal value of the byte.

+For example, if the parser is passed `'Hello, GenQuery2\x21'`, it will expand the string to `'Hello, GenQuery2!'`.
+This happens before any SQL is executed.

+`\x` can only represent a single byte.